<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1033513893378253&amp;ev=PageView&amp;noscript=1">

 • Explain how much time it will take for you to complete the project.
 Companies operate under strict timelines, so it’s important that they know exactly how much time it will take for you to implement your solution or deliver your product.

 • Provide proof to confirm why you are the absolute best choice for this project.
-Here is where you explain your experience, capabilities, past awards, and any other supporting materials you have that prove the quality of your product/service and the results you acheive for your clients.
+Here is where you explain your experience, capabilities, past awards, and any other supporting materials you have that prove the quality of your product/service and the results you achieve for your clients.
 It’s not just about listing all your skills and knowledge areas.
 You need to align them exactly to your client’s needs.
 If for instance the client wants onsite technology support, you can mention your experience related to the technology systems they use and provide case studies and references to prove how you have helped other similar companies solve the exact same problem this potential client wants to solve.

 • Include any other additional information requirements specified in the RFP.
 Business proposals may also include credentials, certifications, staffing plans, and any other important information required by the RFP.